uni-notes/uni-notes/docs/Open_Electives/Economics/08 Govt.md

 - in short run, it is fine
 - in the long run, causes a huge shortage in houses

-> “the best way to destory a city, other than bombing” :laughing:
+> “the best way to destory a city, other than bombing” 🤭

 1. people pay lower rents
    1. both rich and poor tenants gain